 We got lucky, as the above video shows, because we had no idea.
 And, even luckier, since we arrived an hour before the gates opened, we were first in line.
 And, it was lucky that we were.
 There was a mob of photographers behind us racing to this specific location as soon as the gates opened.
 P.S. totally worth waiting in the line for this place.

-I think this is my favourite part of Kyoto.
+I think this is my favourite part of Kyoto not only for photography, but also to just wander around.
 There are always interesting characters buzzing about to keep the street photographer in me interested.
 And, there are heaps of beautiful buildings around as well.
 I mean, I could probably shoot here for weeks and not get bored.

 The classic shot of Hokanji is of the temple from above, down one of the roads.
 From here, you get a beautiful leading line right at the building.
 Personally, I think sunrise is a must here.
 Sunset is beautiful, but this is such a popular spot that there are a tonne of tourists, many of whom seem to take pride in standing in front of tripods as they take 3 dozen selfies.

 Note that this is also the area of Kyoto where you might get lucky enough to photograph a geisha.

 I made a mistake when I visited this Kyoto photography location.
 I got to the first set of gates I found and set up and started shooting.
 Then, all morning I dealt with tourists, instagrammers, and other photographers.
 It’s not to say they aren’t welcome, they are.
 It’s just that we were all in the same spot.